emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/perseverativeErrors.md

 <b>Adding video ratings</b>
 </h3>

-We will next test whether this effect remains after video rating differences between fear and disgust have been controlled for.
+Next, we will test whether this effect remains after video rating differences between fear and disgust have been controlled for.
 <p>